FAXES/Documentation/Product Documentation/FaxTrack/Statistics Tracking.md

 ## Creating a Tracked Statistic

-Data keys are keys that we usee in our API request.
-These should be line seperated for multiple to e in the request.
+Data keys are keys that we use in our API requests.
+These should be line separated for multiple to e in the request.
 They can contain spaces, -, and _ characters.
 However no additional special characters.

 Data keys are shown in their own panels on the relevant statistic page.
-See below image.
+See the below image.

 ![alt](https://weblutions.com/i/y9gzF3.png)

-When completing our API request, make sure the Data keys are the exact same to the keys created via the staff panel.
-Number data sets will sum the values all up together where as, string data sets will sum plus one per set.
+When completing our API request, ensure the Data keys are the same as those created via the staff panel.
+Number data sets will sum the values together, whereas string data sets will sum plus one per set.